-The strategic drivers of this master plan include the university's existing vision statement, mission, and strategic plan, as well as the Second Nature Climate Commitment.
-The master plan goals and recommendations reflect the objectives laid out in these documents.
+The strategic drivers of these Guidelines include the University's existing vision statement, mission, and strategic plan, as well as the Second Nature Climate Commitment.
+The Guidelines goals and recommendations reflect the objectives laid out in these documents.

 Vision Statement